Jimmy Floyd Hasselbaink: Netherlands

-In 1979, Hasselbaink began playing youth football for Gestaagt Volharding Overwint (GVO), initially as a goalkeeper.
-He later played for Zaansche Football club (ZFC) and Zaanlandia as a right winger.
-He joined a street gang as a teenager and spent three months in a youth detention facility for stealing.
-After his release, he joined the youth team at DWS, but he was dismissed from the club for stealing the watch of a first-team player.
-He began his senior career with Telstar, while still a gang member, and had disciplinary issues at the club due to his persistent lateness.
+Hasselbaink began his senior career with Telstar, while still a gang member, and had disciplinary issues at the club due to his persistent lateness.
 He made his Eerste Divisie debut on 27 October 1990, in a 2–0 defeat at VVV-Venlo.
 Head coach Niels Overweg dismissed him after he turned up late to a match.

 He began training with AZ Alkmaar, where his brother Carlos was playing and impressed enough to win a professional contract.
 However, Head coach Henk Wullems opted not to renew his contract in 1993, despite Hasselbaink making 46 appearances for the club.
 He had an unsuccessful trial with FC Eindhoven, and after failing to agree terms with PEC Zwolle he instead spent the 1993–94 season training with HFC Haarlem.
 He then played amateur football for Neerlandia whilst he looked abroad for a professional contract, spending time in Austria with Admira Wacker.